cartersocha/derek-vibe/IMPLEMENTATION_PLAN.md

 > **Note (2025-10-21, late):** Added campaign created date positioning to the top-right of campaign cards for improved visual hierarchy and quick date reference.

+> **Note (2025-10-21, final):** Standardized pill sizes across the application by creating CSS variables for consistent pill dimensions (small, medium, tiny) and updating all components to use these variables for maintainable design system.

 ## Project Overview

 **Framework**: Next.js 15.5.6 (App Router)